Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-Robot-Framework.md

 ### Executing the Tests
 Now you are ready to execute your tests and send the results back so Spira.
 This happens in two steps:

 - Execute the tests and generate the `output.xml` report file
 - Parse the `output.xml` report file and send the results to Spira

 First run your tests using the standard `robot` command.
-For example, if we were executing the supplied sample test `tests.robot` you would use:
+For example, if we were executing the supplied sample test `tests.robot` you would use: `robot tests.robot` OR `python -m robot tests.robot`.

-`robot tests.robot`

-OR

-`python -m robot tests.robot`

 Next, you need to run the Spira results parser module `robot_spira_integration_py` to upload the results to Spira.
-For example, with the sample tests you can use either:
+For example, with the sample tests you can use either: `python robot_spira_integration.py` OR `python robot_spira_integration.py Output.xml spira.cfg`.

-`python robot_spira_integration.py`

-OR

-`python robot_spira_integration.py Output.xml spira.cfg`

 The second version lets you specify the location of the output file and the Spira configuration file.
-It's syntax is:

-`python robot_spira_integration.py <Output File> <Spira Config File>`
+It's syntax is: `python robot_spira_integration.py <Output File> <Spira Config File>`

 Once that is done, you should see something like: